 What Is Thermal Imaging Technology

-Any object with a temperature above absolute zero emits a detectable amount of IR.
-The higher an object’s temperature, the more IR is emitted.
-Taking advantage of the temperature differences between objects, thermal cameras make the invisible IR “visible” in the form of heat zone images.
+Any object with a temperature above absolute zero emits a detectable amount of radiations.
+The higher an object’s temperature, the more radiations are emitted.
+Taking advantage of the temperature differences between objects, thermal cameras make the invisible thermal radiation “visible” in the form of heat zone images.

-Integrated with our proprietary thermal imaging module, Hikvision thermal cameras capture vivid, high-resolution video of moving objects at resolutions up to 640 x 512 pixels.
-This type of image reproduction is not affected by lighting conditions - either extremely low light or even no light at all.
-And compared with imaging with visible light, it is much less impacted by weather conditions such as fog, smog, rain and snow, so that they can work in virtually any environment, anytime.
+The image reproduction of thermal cameras is not affected by lighting conditions - either extremely low light or even no light at all.
+And compared with imaging with visible light, thermal cameras are much less impacted by weather conditions such as fog, smog, rain and snow, so that they can work in virtually any environment, anytime.

 Know a Bit More About Thermal Cameras